Table of Contents

 1. Meiosis I

 Just like in mitosis, a cell must first undergo through the interphase before proceeding to meiosis proper.
-It increases in size during G1 phase, replicates all the chromosomes during S phase, and makes all the preparations during G2 phase.
+It increases in size during G1 phase, replicates all the chromosomes during S phase, and makes all the preparations during the G2 phase.
 Like the usual mitosis, the first meiotic division is divided into four different stages: prophase I, metaphase I, anaphase I, and telophase I.

 By far, prophase I of meiosis is considered as the most complicated step in the whole process.
 As compared to mitotic prophase, the prophase of meiosis is definitely longer.
 In this stage of meiosis I, the chromosomes start to condense and pair up with its homologue.
 Basically, the first meiosis begins with a very long prophase that is divided into five phases: leptotene, zygotene, pachytene, diplotene, and diakinesis.